-Our CEO sets the strategic direction for the Company, working with the Board, and provides day-to-day leadership, while our independent Chairman leads the Board in the performance of its duties and serves as the principal liaison between the independent directors and the CEO.
-We believe that having an independent Chairman assists the Board in ensuring independent oversight of the Company and the management team.
+We currently separate the roles of the Chairman of the Board and CEO.
+Our CEO sets the strategic direction for the Company in conjunction with the Board and provides day-to-day leadership.
+Our independent chairman leads the Board in the performance of its duties and serves as the principal liaison between the independent directors and the CEO.
+We believe that having an independent chairman is vital to ensuring that the Board has independent oversight of the Company and its management team.

 Corporate Responsibility Governance